sebasler/SmartThermostat/README.md

 ## Need To Do
 - Create React Based App With Encryption for Secure Viewing of Status and Control
-- Create Custom PCB and 3D Printed Enclosure To House Electronics
+- Create 3D Printed Enclosure To House Electronics